5A-4D/TeleKeyLogger/README.md

 # TeleKeyLogger 🔐

 A simple Python keylogger designed for cybersecurity education and personal learning.
-This project captures keystrokes locally and sends them to your Telegram account via a bot.
+This project captures keystrokes locally and sends them to a Telegram account via a bot.
 Ideal for practicing ethical hacking, input monitoring, API usage, and bot-based alerting.

 > ⚠️ This tool is for **educational use only**.
 Never deploy keyloggers without **explicit permission**.
 Misuse may be illegal.